SpeedCodeNpo/ng-exercises/README.md

       or you can have the subscription end after the first one is released or after both are released.
     - This feature demonstrates the affect of the unsubscribe with async emissions.

-## An example console log output of one of the scenarios:
+## An example console log of scenario where the unsubscribe timeout is 4 * asyncEmissionTimeMillisec :
 ===== ngOnInit : Creating a new Observable instance : myObservable$.
 ===== ngOnInit : BEFORE subscribing to myObservable$, creating variable mySubscription. myObservable$: Executing the creation of myObservable$